andri27-ts/Reinforcement-Learning/README.md

 ![](https://img.shields.io/badge/Uploaded-100%25-green.svg)

-## A introductive course to Deep Reinforcement Learning.
-Algorithms and examples in Python.
-Explore the combination of neural network and reinforcement learning and its applications.
+## Course in Deep Reinforcement Learning.

+### Explore the combination of neural network and reinforcement learning.
+Algorithms and examples in Python & PyTorch.

 Have you heard about the amazing results achieved by [Deepmind with AlphaGo Zero](https://www.youtube.com/watch?time_continue=24&v=tXlM99xPQC8) and by [OpenAI in Dota 2](https://www.youtube.com/watch?v=l92J1UvHf6M)?
 It's all about deep neural networks and reinforcement learning.
 Do you want to know more about it?